meghrathod/kabootar/docs/signalling.md

 - Destruction
   - When the master disconnects: server notifies all clients with a "gone" message and closes them; the room is removed, and discovery subscribers are notified of removal.
   - When a client disconnects: server notifies the master of the departure; the room remains.
+  - There is no server-side idle timeout: a room lives as long as its master stays connected.
+If masters disconnect due to hosting/network idle limits, the room is removed immediately.

 ## TURN bootstrap